HamStudy/mt63-js/PROJECT_SETUP.md

 - **Testing First**: Must write comprehensive tests before any restructuring/refactoring
 - Keep current file structure until tests provide safety net for changes
 - Don't say "You're absolutely right!" -- While I get the last say I would like you to push back on anything I say that doesn't follow common or best practice.
 - Commit often, possibly after ever step.
 When in doubt ask if we should commit the changes just made.
+Unless there is a good reason to add more, keep commit messages to one line.
+Describing what is changed in the commit message isn't helpful as someone can see this by the changes themselves.
+Writing a message that describes the reason for the change is more helpful.
 - timeout is not a command, don't try to use it